jasonvan/prexel/planning.md

 ## Next Actions

-* Add some more screenshots to the README
 * Research are people are using UML in the agile process?
 Where does PREXEL fit in to this?

 * Allow for multiple subclasses which will be comma-delimited.
 [Interpreter, Encoders, Lexer, Regex]